Spatial And Temporal Features Of Recurrent Facilitation Among Motoneurons Innervating Synergistic Muscles Of The Cat

 Digital Object Identifier (DOI)

 McCurdy, M. L. and Hamm, T. M., "Spatial And Temporal Features Of Recurrent Facilitation Among Motoneurons Innervating Synergistic Muscles Of The Cat" (1994).
-Neurobiology.
+Translational Neuroscience.
 98.